 Upper Islamouth and Meikleour House is a picturesque double bank beat set in the stunning grounds of Meikleour House.
 The beat commences at the junction of the Tay & Isla Rivers and extends for approximately 1.7 miles upstream.
-It is perhaps for the Islamouth and Castle Pools that we are most famous and to follow the path to these pools is to follow in the footsteps of many angling greats.
-We welcome the expert and novice alike and can provide tuition if required.
+It is perhaps for the Islamouth and Castle Pools that Meikleour are most famous and to follow the path to these pools is to follow in the footsteps of many angling greats.
+Meikleour welcome the expert and novice alike and can provide tuition if required.
 In 2020 the beat conducted extensive bank engineering work: the result is not only environmentally beneficial and visually superb, it also means improved and easier bank fishing with new areas not accessible before.

-Our 14 named pools can offer fly fishing and spinning from both bank and boat, as well as harling when conditions allow.
+14 named pools can offer fly fishing and spinning from both bank and boat, as well as harling when conditions allow.
 Bank fishing is without a personal ghillie, however a ghillie will be available at the start of the day to show you the best places.
 Boat fishing is for a minimum of two rods.
-With sufficient notice we can also arrange for a personal bank ghillie.
+With sufficient notice Meikleour can also arrange for a personal bank ghillie.

 Pools such as the March Pool, Boxwood Bush, House Pool, Apple Haugh and Islamouth offer great sport in high water levels, while in lower water you can fish the Tunnel Stream, Tunnel Hole, Boxwood Boils, Cormorant Tree and Castle Pools.

-Our newly renovated Ferry Cottage boathouse is spacious and extremely well appointed, with a kitchen, a large oak banquet table, stove and WC.
+The newly renovated Ferry Cottage boathouse is spacious and extremely well appointed, with a kitchen, a large oak banquet table, stove and WC.
 The Meikleour House fishing hut is a little gem that can be booked at no extra cost for private parties.